Stem Cell Therapy

 MSC have been used extensively in clinics for decades.
 The clinical experience with these therapies indicates that i.v. administration of MSC did not reveal major health concerns, and is generally not accompanied by tumor formation.
 However, limitations of the safety database (i.e. number of patients treated) and lack of long-term follow-up required to study potentially rare adverse events should be taken into account when evaluating the tumorigenic potential of MSC.

 The vast majority of small-sized clinical trials conducted with MSC in regenerative medicine applications have not reported major health concerns, suggesting that MSC therapies may be relatively safe.

 IV Stem Cell Protocol

-We recommend 1-2 million cells / kg of weight given IV, with a few monthly repeats.
-This method minimizes the predictable “flu-like” reaction that most people experience and also each round of stem cells “prep” the body better for the next round.
+We recommend 1-2 mLs of umbilical cord product given IV, with a few monthly repeats.
+This method minimizes the predictable “flu-like” reaction that most people experience when more stem cell products are used and also each round of stem cells “prep” the body better for the next round.
 Typically 3-4 monthly rounds work best.
 We pre-treat with a combination of IV anti-histamines and steroid to minimize side effects (ranitidine 20mg, diphenhydramine 15mg, dexamethasone 10mg in 100mL normal saline).

 Injecting stem cells into joints is a simple 15 minute procedure.
 We typically give the stem cells a full 6 months to measure their effectiveness.
 While not mandatory, we recommend injecting ozone first to jumpstart metabolic systems and prepare the joint for the stem cells.
 We also recommend mixing the stem cells with some of the patients platelet rich plasma as there is a stabilizing and synergy effect.